PyChina/weekly/content/Issue/issue-12.md

 [disqus](http://disqus.com/)
- has written a very good but short tutorial about getting your Python/Django project up and running with [Travis-CI](http://travis-ci.org/) the “hosted continuous integration service for the open source community.”
+ has written a very good but short tutorial about getting your Python/Django project up and running with [Travis-CI](http://travis-ci.org/) the "hosted continuous integration service for the open source community."
 Check it out.